RudyRmz/RudyRmz/README.md

        alt="snake" /></a>
 </div>

 <h3 align="center">Thanks for visiting my profile.
-I'm Rodolfo Ramírez, a passionate Developer constantly evolving towards the Full Stack world. 💻✨ If you choose to work with me, you'll have on board a very dedicated and hardworking companion.
+I'm Rodolfo Ramírez, a passionate Web Developer constantly evolving towards the Full Stack world. 💻✨ If you choose to work with me, you'll have on board a very dedicated and hardworking companion.
 If you want to learn more about me or need additional information, feel free to ask.</h3>

 <br>
 🔭 I’m currently working on JavaScript, React, Node.js, MongoDB, Express.js, Next.js